kruus/gen-dnn/src/cpu/ve/README.md

 	  a parallel_nd construct
 	Split apart the 45-minute compile of cpu_reorder (nc++ stuck in ipa, which eventually stops) by putting reorder map values `std::vector<rpd_create_f>` into separate small files.
+	BUT, split apart compiler ipa is not stopped, and segfaults happen.
+	SAFEST is to do the forever-compile, which stops ipa, and avoids the split-induced segfaults.

 ref_deconvolution
 	switching to vectorized offset calcs (WIP)
+	convolution segfaults dealt with.
+Compilation correctness for im2col/col2im worked around.
+	Hardest was compile bug for backward weights, where hoisting conditionals always resulted in some [rare] segfaults.
+	TODO: vectorize offset calcs
+	TODO: im2col and col2im unrollings (a la v0.16)

 ### cblas (build.sh -C)
 FindBLAS is no longer working.  hardwired USE_CBLAS and directories using cmake/ve.cmake toolchain variables.